ThanosApostolou/thapo-ska/docs/specific-knowledge-assistant/specific-knowledge-assistant.typ

   are assigned to a lower-precision type.
 For example, the q2_k quant method converts the largest weights to 4-bit integers and the remaining weights to 2-bit.
 Alternatively, however, the q5_0 and q8_0 quant methods convert all weights to 5-bit and 8-bit integer representations respectively.
-You can view GGML's full range of quant methods by looking at the model cards in this code repo.
+We can view GGML's full range of quant methods by looking at the model cards in this code repo.
 GGUF (GPT-Generated Unified Format), meanwhile, is a successor to GGML and is designed to address its limitations, most notably, enabling the quantization